dart-lang/site-www/src/_guides/language/effective-dart/design.md

 {:.bad-style}
 {% prettify dart %}
-numPages    // "num" is an abbreviation of number(of) buildRects
+numPages // "num" is an abbreviation of "number (of)". buildRects
 InputOutputStream
 HypertextTransferProtocolRequest